AI-Code-Geek/ai-code-geek.github.io/_posts/2025-06-18-ollama-local-ai-model-platform.md

 ```

 ### Step 2: List Available Models
-After installation, check what models you have:
+After installation, check what models you have using powershell/command prompt:
 ```bash
 ollama list
 ```